DREAM: Diffusion Rectification and Estimation-Adaptive Models

 \section{Introduction}

-\blfootnote{$^*$Equal contribution. $^\dagger$Corresponding author.}Single-image super-resolution~(SISR)~\cite{sun2010gradient,dong2014learning, bevilacqua2012low, yan2015single} involves generating high-resolution (HR) images from low-resolution (LR) counterparts, a process crucial in various applications including video surveillance, medical diagnosis, and photography.
+Single-image super-resolution~(SISR)~\cite{sun2010gradient,dong2014learning, bevilacqua2012low, yan2015single} involves generating high-resolution (HR) images from low-resolution (LR) counterparts, a process crucial in various applications including video surveillance, medical diagnosis, and photography.
 SISR is challenging due to the diverse real-world degradation patterns and the inherent ill-posed nature of the task, where different HR images can correspond to the same LR image.

 SISR methods are generally categorized into regression-based and generation-based approaches.
 Regression-based methods~\cite{lim2017enhanced,zhang2018residual,liang2021swinir,chen2021learning} focus on minimizing pixel-level discrepancies, \ie, distortion, between SR predictions and HR references.
 However, this approach often fails to capture the perceptual quality of images.
 To address this, generation-based methods employ deep generative models, including autoregressive models~\cite{oord-arxiv-2016,oord-nips-2016}, variational autoencoders~(VAEs)~\cite{Kingma2013,vahdat2021nvae}, normalizing flows~(NFs)~\cite{dinh2016density,Kingma2018}, and generative adversarial networks (GANs)~\cite{goodfellow2014generative,karras2018ProGAN,radford2015unsupervised, liang2022details}, aiming to improve the perceptual aspects of SR images.